Release Date(s)1979 (August 13, 2019)

 While the film has likely been scanned from best available elements, there’s been almost no restoration whatsoever and those elements clearly need it.
 Grain levels are wildly uneven, as is the color—some shots are lush and gorgeous while others are desaturated and overly soft.
 Clearly, there’s not been a digital restoration effort nor even a proper color grade.
 Worse yet, the matte shots are uneven, with some areas of the frame looking lovely while others are faded.
 The film is at least presented in the proper 2.35:1 aspect ratio and the audio is a lossless DTS-HD MA encode in 5.1, but dialogue levels are uneven and there’s a bit of warble during the opening credits.
 Optional English SDH subtitles are included, but there are no extras whatsoever—not unexpected for Disney Movie Club releases but still disappointing given that this is billed as an Anniversary Edition on the cover.
 The biggest offense though is that while the film’s overture is included on the disc, whoever authored it screwed up the chapter stops so the film starts playing at the opening credits.
 You can’t access the overture except on a computer Blu-ray drive.

 Am I glad to finally have The Black Hole available in HD?
 Yes.
 And the disc is cheap, so that’s something.
 But the lack of effort here is striking, especially for a studio of Disney’s size, which speaks to a shocking lack of interest in this film.
 The studio should certainly have given this a proper restoration.
 At the very least, they should fix the authoring error that denies viewers access to the overture.
+[Thankfully, they have.
+See note above.]
 I completely understand why fans would still want to buy the Blu-ray as is—I did and I’m still glad to have it.
 But I can’t in good conscience recommend it, especially if you’re not already a fan.

 - Bill Hunt